loukiakri/bbo/MODEL_DATASHEET.md

 ### Pre-processing

 * Inputs are already scaled to the unit cube.
-* Outputs were standardised to zero mean and unit variance automatically within the model before fitting for improved surrogate modelling.
+* Outputs were standardised to zero mean and unit variance automatically within the model before fitting the GP for improved numerical stability and alignment/compatibility with GP prior assumptions.
 * Further processing was only performed on the Function 1 observation outputs by projecting them into log space to handle the large range variation and flooring negative values to -130 in the projected space.

 No other data cleaning or pre-processing steps were performed.